lobsters/lobsters/README.md

 #### Administration

 Basic moderation happens on-site, but most other administrative tasks require use of the rails console in production.
-Side administrators can create and edit tags at `/tags`.
+Administrators can create and edit tags at `/tags`.